Alice Wu: Reception

+Style and themes

+Wu's common themes are very clearly influenced by her own life experiences as an Asian-American queer woman.
+A constant theme throughout Wu's filmography is the idea of tradition as a dictator for truth and the balance between forging a unique identity versus upholding tradition and adhering to concepts of avoiding shame and disappointment within the family.
+Additionally, it is clear that queer representation is another largely important aspect of Wu's storytelling.
+Both of her feature films are centered around both queer characters and people of color, not just including them, but placing them at the forefront of the films.

+Additionally, a consistent stylistic choice is that both of Wu's films are part of the narrative genre.

 Awards and honors

 In March 2005, Wu's film Saving Face was the opening film at the San Francisco International Asian American Film Festival.
 Later that year, she received the Visionary award at the San Diego Asian Film Festival to celebrate her directorial debut for Saving Face, and was nominated in the breakthrough director category at the Gotham Independent Film Awards, although she did not win.
 In 2006, Saving Face received a nomination at the GLAAD Media Awards, and it won the Viewer's Choice Award at the Golden Horse Awards, Taiwan's equivalent of The Academy Awards.
 In 2019, the film was named one of the 20 Best Asian American Films of the Last 20 Years by The Los Angeles Times.

 In April 2020, Wu's film The Half of It won the Founders Award for Best Narrative Feature (in the U.S. Narrative Competition category) at the 2020 Tribeca Film Festival.

 In June 2020, in honor of the 50th anniversary of the first LGBTQ Pride parade, Queerty named her among the fifty heroes “leading the nation toward equality, acceptance, and dignity for all people”.

+Also in 2020, Wu received two nominations for The Half of It from the Indiana Film Journalists Association.
+The nominations were for Best Director and Best Original Screenplay.

 In 2021, Wu was nominated for an Independent Spirit Award for Best Screenplay for The Half of It.
+Also that year, she was nominated for The Queerties "Badass" award.
+The award recognizes outstanding LGBTQ+ newsmakers.

+In 2026, she received the Torchbearer "Carrying Change" Awards' Legend Award.

 Personal life

-Wu is a lesbian, and finally came out to herself while taking a feminist studies class at Stanford.
-Wu came out to her mother during a conversation with her (in Mandarin Chinese) about the class.
+Wu is a lesbian, and at age 19, identified herself as part of the Queer community while taking a feminist studies class at Stanford.
+Wu later came out to her mother during a conversation with her (in Mandarin Chinese) about the class.

+During the 15 year break between her two feature films, Wu focused on “living her life: spending time with her family, perfecting her scone recipe, teaching and studying long-form improv”.